 Efforts to solve the refugee problem

 The European Union (EU) seeks to resolve the refugee problem in the following ways:

 Addressing the root causes

 People flee their countries because of conflicts or for economic reasons.
 The EU seeks to address the root causes of refugee flows, so that fewer people come to Europe.
-The EU is working to help achieve peace in a number of countries, including Syria, Libya and Afghanistan, and to end oppression in countries like Eritrea.
+The EU is working to help achieve peace in a number of countries, including Syria and Libya and to end oppression in countries like Eritrea.